-In this clinical trial, 10 patients with newly diagnosed cobalamin deficiency were randomly assigned to receive either once-a-week B12 injections (1,000 mcg) or daily high-dose 10,000 mcg methylcobalamin lozenge for eight weeks.
+In the clinical trial, 10 patients with newly diagnosed cobalamin deficiency were randomly assigned to receive either once-a-week B12 injections (1,000 mcg) or daily 10,000 mcg (10 mg) methylcobalamin lozenges for eight weeks.

-Methylcobalamin lozenges vs B12 shots.
-Dissolving one 1,000 mcg methylcobalamin lozenge under your tongue each day for a month will equal one B12 injection a month.
+Dissolving one 1,000 mcg (1 mg) methylcobalamin lozenge under your tongue each day for a month will equal one B12 injection a month.
 Dissolving a 5 mg lozenge under your tongue each day for a month will equal, at the end of the month, five B12 shots in that month.

-When I had a B12 shot a day, that equaled 30 mg a day, or 6 of the 5 mg lozenges.
-When I switched to lozenges I forgot that it had to be for a whole month, so my health deteriorated when I stopped my shots and switched only to the lozenges.
-If I had remembered about the time required for the lozenges to work equally well, then I wouldn’t have had my symptoms increase because I would have overlapped with shots for some time.
-Now I’m using lozenges every day with no injections.
+When I had a B12 shot a day it equaled 30 mg a day, or 6 of the 5 mg lozenges.
+When I switched from daily injections to lozenges I forgot that lozenges must be used for a whole month in order to equal one injection.
+So, my health deteriorated.
+If I had remembered the time required for the lozenges to work equally well, I would have been fine.
+Now I use lozenges every day with no injections.
 (9/23/07)

 No Side Affects

 Methylcobalamin helps neurotransmitters without unwanted side affects.
-However, be aware that as your blood cells heal and begin properly dividing again you need more potassium to support the additional work your blood cells are doing.
+However, be aware that as your blood cells heal and begin properly dividing you need more potassium to support the extra work your blood cells are doing.
 Without additional potassium you may experience muscle spasms.
-Potassium is Essential ~ Read more.

 Vitamin B12 replacement has reduced my back and leg pain.
 Significantly!

-General information: Vitamin B12, cobalamin is water-soluble and essential for carbohydrate metabolism and energy production.
-It is vital for your neurological activity, including your DNA replication, and B12 aids in production of S-adenosyl-L-methionine(SAMe), which benefits your joints and mood.
+Vitamin B12, cobalamin, is water-soluble and essential for carbohydrate metabolism and energy production.
+It is vital for neurological activity, including your DNA replication, and, B12 aids in production of S-adenosyl-L-methionine(SAMe), which benefits your joints and mood.

-Vitamin B12 is essential for the formation of your red blood cells, which are linked to your energy levels.
+Vitamin B12 is essential for the formation of red blood cells, which are linked to your energy levels.
 Low B12 can cause you to feel fatigue.
-Because B12 is vital for your metabolism and your energy production, it is useful to you in your weight loss and weight maintenance.
+Because B12 is vital for metabolism and your energy production, it is useful in weight loss and weight maintenance.

 Small amounts of B12 are found in common foods.
-The amounts of B12 are so tiny that despite eating abundantly of these foods anyone with a malabsorption condition, including bacterial overgrowth in the intestines and stomach, may be low on B12.
+The amounts of B12 are so tiny that despite eating abundantly of these foods anyone with a malabsorption condition, including bacterial overgrowth in the intestines and stomach, may have low vitamin B12 levels.
 In these cases, additional B12 may be not only desirable but necessary.
-Bacterial overgrowth ~ Read more.

 My neurologist told me three important things:

-- And, he said that years ago they diagnosed pernicious anemia, a form of B12 deficiency that is deadly if untreated, by prescribing B12 injections, watching to see if they helped, and then if they did, diagnosing the vitamin B12 illness, pernicious anemia, (because it must have existed if B12 made the symptoms go away).
+3. He said that years ago doctors diagnosed pernicious anemia, a deadly form of B12 deficiency if untreated, by prescribing injections.
+Then, if the B12 injections helped, doctors made the diagnosis of pernicious anemia, Their logic was that pernicious anemia must have existed if vitamin B12 injections made the symptoms go away.

 Memory loss is linked to low vitamin B12, so keep a Time Line.
 Record your daily symptoms, doses and any serum test results you get.
 That way you will be able to tell how much you actually improve as well as how much B12 you need to improve.
 If you don’t improve, something else is wrong.